APLMOOC/APLMOOC/docs/course/ch5/part3.md

 This cake is arranged along three axis, as is the case with most physical objects, and will serve as a suitable example for our axis-selective operations.
 Click and drag on the 3D view to orbit the array, use the scroll wheel to zoom in and out.
 Move your mouse over a section to see it highlighted.

+Try to get familiar with the order of the axes.

 <div style="aspect-ratio: 5 / 3; width: 100%;">
 <iframe class="lazy-iframe" data-src="\js\demos\cake_intro.html" frameborder="0" allowfullscreen style="top:0;left:0;width:100%;height:100%;width:100%;height:100%;"></iframe>
 </div>

 Using bracket-axis notation, we can now play with our food and reduce along all three axes!
 Click one of the buttons below to visualize each reduction.
+Use your knowledge of the axis order to guess the direction of each reduction!

 <div style="display: flex; justify-content: center; gap: 15px; margin: 20px 0;">
     <button onclick="document.getElementById('cake_rank').contentWindow.reductionAxis='x'"